yu-niverse/Food-Ordering-Website/README.md

-# Food Ordering Website Setup
+# Food Ordering Website
-## A website with functions similar to the UberEats platform.
+## A website with functions

 - The database is built via XAMPP, MySQL, phpMyAdmin
 - Only run on local host environment